Some cancer treatments lower the amount of sex hormones in the body stop the body producing them altogether.

 If lubricants and moisturisers don’t help, ask your doctor or nurse about whether you could use vaginal oestrogen.
 Researchers have found that this can help to moisturise the vaginal area, but we need more research to find out how safe it is after breast cancer.

-Two studies have found that vaginal oestrogen didn’t increase the risk of the cancer coming back.
-But we need larger trials to be certain about this.
 You can either use a cream or a pessary.
 A pessary is a small pellet that you put inside your vagina and gradually dissolves.
 Your body will absorb some oestrogen but the amounts are small.
 Research suggests that it doesn’t raise the levels of oestrogen in the blood very much.

 Talking to your partner